gsvamsikrishna/python-kafka-microservices/README.md

 You will be exploring Stream Lineage and Stream Catalog in more detail as part of the workshop.
 First, you will need to enable Stream Governance Essentials within your environment.

+1. Select **Begin Configuration** under Essentials.
+2. Choose cloud provider and region.
+You can select the nearest region which has $0/hr to keep the costs low for this workshop.
+Click on **Enable** at the bottom of the page.

+In case, if you want to use an existing environment, You can enable Stream Governance package by following the below steps:
 1. Return to your environment by clicking on the Confluent icon at the top left corner and then clicking your environment tile.

-1. On the right side pane, you will find **Stream Governance Package** grayed out.
+2. On the right side pane, you will find **Stream Governance Package** grayed out.
 Click on "Enable Now".
-2. Select **Begin Configuration** under Essentials.
+3. Select **Begin Configuration** under Essentials.
-3. Choose cloud provider and region.
+4. Choose cloud provider and region.
 You can select the nearest region which has $0/hr to keep the costs low for this workshop.
 Click on **Enable** at the bottom of the page.

 ***